wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 ```

 - Prefer to place the most important elements first.
 The VoiceOver user can prefer to skip if they've already listened to what they need.
 This is why we placed the `excerpt` last in the example.
 - Don't forget the periods when concatenating.
-They make VoiceOver pause which helps in comprehension.
+They make VoiceOver pause, which helps prevent incomprehension.
 - The `"Excerpt".` static text in the example is used as a separator and _signals_ that a very long text will be read by VoiceOver.

 ### <a name="navigation-order"></a>Navigation Order

 VoiceOver may not navigate views in the order that you'd naturally expect.
 For example, this `UITableViewCell` has nested stack views where:

-- The vertical stack view is the parent and multiple horizontal stack views are children.
+- The vertical stack view is the parent, and multiple horizontal stack views are children.
 - Two labels are contained inside of each horizontal stack view.
 One for the title (e.g. Subtotal) and one for the value (e.g. $999.99).

 <img src="images/voiceover-guidelines.png" width="520">